cr1m31/Love2d-Smooth-camera-Scrolling/README.md

 It is basically a world with a player on it and a camera following the player smoothly.
 The trick is to use interpolation between the camera and the player to achieve this effect.

+Ps: you can zoom on the player with the mouse wheel.